Modi seeks detailed inquiry as India bridge toll rises to 135 | Politics

 The protesters called for compensation of 2 million rupees ($24,000) for all victims - the injured and the families of those killed.
 So far the state and central governments have offered 600,000 rupees ($7,000) for the kin of those who lost their lives.
 Local residents at the scene on Tuesday told Reuters they feared the death toll could rise further.

 GT Pandya, a senior administrative official in Morbi, said a person who was injured had died from their injuries on Tuesday, taking the toll to 135.
 One person was still missing according to the authorities' estimate, he said.
-Gujarat, which declared a day of mourning on Wednesday, said in a statement that 152 people had been discharged from the hospital while 17 were still undergoing treatment.
+Some 56 people have been discharged from the hospital, while 10 are still admitted with injuries, senior police official Ashok Kumar Yadav told Reuters.

 The bridge - 233 metres in length and 1.25 metres wide - was originally built in 1877 and had been closed for six months for repairs until last week.
 CCTV footage of the incident showed a group of young men trying to rock the bridge from side to side while others took the photos before they tumbled into the river below as the cables gave way.

-Police arrested nine people on Monday under penal code sections including culpable homicide not amounting to murder.
+Police arrested nine people on Monday on charges including culpable homicide not amounting to murder.
 Those arrested included ticketing clerks accused of letting too many people onto the bridge and contractors that had been in charge of repair work.
 U.S. President Joe Biden and Chinese President Xi Jinping were the latest to send condolences for the loss of lives, many of whom were children. ($1 = 82.5170 Indian rupees)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)